 Create a Great Onboarding Process

 Onboarding is vital in any role, but it is even more important for remote employees, who can feel forgotten and lost if they are not onboarded properly.
-A poor onboarding process also means it takes much longer for new employees to get up to speed and start being productive members of your team.
+A poor onboarding process also means it takes much longer for new employees to get up to speed and start being a productive member of your team.

 Keep to a Weekly Routine

+Structure is vital to a well-functioning team.
+Most teams will have scheduled catch-ups, and to aid a smooth transition to remote or hybrid work, these meetings should be adhered to where possible.
 While flexibility is important, a routine helps everyone understand what to expect and what is expected of them.
-It also adds structure to the working week, which can help remote employees to keep stronger boundaries between working time and personal time.
+It also adds structure to the working week, which can help remote employees keep stronger boundaries between working time and personal time.

 Use the Communication Tools That Work

 Most remote employees will tell you that email is a major part of their working life.
-And email is a great tool, but it is not the only one you have at your disposal.
-Don’t be afraid to try out different communication methods and tools, and choose the ones that work best for your team.
+Email is a great tool, but it is not the only one you have at your disposal.
+Some options you might want to try include:

-• Setting up a “Team Chat” on a system such as WhatsApp, where team members can interact and ask quick questions throughout the day
+- Setting up a “Team Chat” on a system such as WhatsApp, where team members can interact and ask quick questions throughout the day

-• Making use of Google Docs to collaborate, offer feedback, and make comments on shared work
+- Making use of Google Docs to collaborate, offer feedback, and make comments on shared work

-• Using project management software such as Trello or Asana to assign work, update one another on progress, and work on shared tasks together
+- Using project management software such as Trello or Asana to assign work, update one another on progress, and work on shared tasks together

 Manage People, Not Just Work

-Employees, particularly younger people, want to know that they are seen and appreciated as a whole person in the workplace.
-Remember that you are managing human beings and try to be aware of and sensitive to any challenges your team members are facing.
+All employees want to know they are seen and appreciated in the workplace.
+Although your team may not have frequent face-to-face contact, keep in mind that you are managing human beings and stay aware of any challenges your team members could be facing.
+Working remotely can be lonely, despite the many advantages it offers.

 If something doesn’t seem right with one of your team members, don’t be afraid to ask them what’s going on.
-If they seem to be struggling but don’t want to talk about it, point them towards appropriate resources such as your Employee Assistance Programme or whatever other mental health support your company offers.
+If they seem to be struggling but don’t want to talk about it, point them towards appropriate resources such as your Employee Assistance Programme or other mental health support your company offers.

 Managing people compassionately also includes offering flexibility wherever you can.
 If someone is struggling (whether from burnout, health concerns, childcare issues, work worries, or troubles in their personal life), allowing them as much flexibility as possible around how and when they work can help enormously.